hrefjeff/sfv_old/index.md

   1. CR.MK THE DROPKICK!!!
 Low profiling the dropkick is essential in this mu.
   2. Play patient when in neutral.
 When in the mid-screen, bounce in and out of slide range.
+  3. Take the landing frame throws.
+They'll most likely be brimstones, so backdash.
+  4. When he calls nadeshiko then I'll call nadeshiko.
+Otherwise, count to 3 and jump diagonally.

 #### Defensive options